Director: Marina Cella, MD

 Training for cell sorting is provided only to users that are familiar with the Diva software and regularly operate the LSRII, Fortessa and or Canto analyzers.
 The training on the AriaII-2 User-operated Cell Sorter consists of two parts:

-- 2nd step: supervised sorting.
+- Step 2: Supervised sorting.
 The trainees will sort their own cells under the supervision and with help of the trainer, if needed.
 Fee: $80.00.

-- No fee will be charged for the booked hours if the appointment is cancelled 24 hours in advance.
+- No fee will be charged for the booked hours if the appointment is canceled 24 hours in advance.

-- 50% of the hourly fee will be charged for unused booked time if the appointment is not cancelled 24 hours in advance and if nobody requests the cancelled time.
+- 50% of the hourly fee will be charged for unused booked time if the appointment is not canceled 24 hours in advance and if nobody requests the canceled time.

 All sorters provide high-speed, high purity multi-parameter cell sorting into tubes (15ml, 5ml or 1.5ml) and are also capable of sorting directly into 96 or 384-well plates.

-- BD FACSAriaII-3: available in BSL2+.
+- BD FACSAriaII-3: Available in BSL2+.
 Recommended for sorting of infected animal cells, clinical samples when testing uncertain, yeast and bacteria.
 Long cleaning is required in specific circumstances.
 Lasers: 405nm, 488nm, 561nm, 633nm.
 Up to 11 colors detected.
-Click here for details.
+AriaII-3 Filter Configuration (pdf).

 All BD FacsAriaII Cell Sorters have the BD Tm Aerosol Management Option (AMO) equipped with an ultra-low penetrating air (ULPA) filter to trap aerosolized particles.

-Please use only polystyrene tubes on all analyzers including LSRII (BD Falcon tubes cat# 352008).
+Please use only polystyrene tubes on all analyzers including BD Falcon tubes cat# 352008.
 CSTs are performed every week on all the instruments to grant optimal performance.

-Additional FILTERS are available for the optimal detection of different fluorophores.
-Please ask to the FACS Staff if you need to change the default filter configuration of the instrument.
+Additional filters are available for the optimal detection of different fluorophores.
+Please ask the FACS staff if you need to change the default filter configuration of the instrument.

 FlowJo site license

 The FACS core has acquired a site license for FlowJo.
-The cost for the license is $250 per billing year (Oct 1st- Sept 30th).
-The first license is offered at the discounted price of $100.
-These fees represent a significant discount over individual purchases.
-If you have any questions about FlowJo please contact Erica Lantelme.
+FlowJo is billed/renewed annually.
+The annual license fee is currently $213 but is pro-rated if the license is less than a year.
+If you have any questions about FlowJo please contact Erica Lantelme at firstname.lastname@example.org.

-At your appointment you have to bring to the FACS lab:
+At your appointment you must bring to the FACS lab:

 - Negative control (unstained, un-transfected, isotype control.)